Stop guessing.

 Launch the run and watch the Pareto frontier build in real time.

-Pick the best prompt for your needs and deploy it.
+Pick the best-fit prompt for your use case and deploy it.